De mooiste plekken in Yellowstone

-Top 10 beautiful places in Yellowstone
+The 15 most beautiful places in Yellowstone National Park

-The 10 most beautiful places in Yellowstone
+Most beautiful places in Yellowstone National Park

 West Thumb Geyser Basin